 To Roma!
 (December 2008-January 2009)

 My extensive European travels to that point (December 2008) had somehow excluded Rome.
-Italy’s capital and largest city, Rome is one of the oldest cities on the continent, and I knew I’d need at least five days to really sink my metaphorical teeth into what the city had to offer.
-I figured – and rightly so, as it turned out – that Rome would be magnificently decked out for the holidays – Rome (or Vatican City, at least) is the epicenter for all things Catholic, and if Catholics like one thing at Christmas it’s a nice Nativity scene at the very least.
+The capital and largest city in Italy, Rome is one of the oldest cities on the continent, and I knew I’d need at least five days to really sink my metaphorical teeth into what the city had to offer.
+I figured – and rightly so, as it turned out – that Rome would be magnificently decked out for the holidays – Rome (or Vatican City, at least) is the epicenter for all things Catholic, and if Catholics like one thing at Christmas it is a nice Nativity scene at the very least.

 A weary, midnight arrival into Rome and one train station-area hostel arrival later, I’m in Rome and ready to take on the city.
 My first observation upon waking the next morning: What a glorious, sunny day!
 My second observation – upon stepping outside, that is: What a cold, glorious and sunny day!
 Having lived in SoCal for eight years with its “Mediterranean” climate and ridiculously mild winters, I didn’t expect to need a hat, scarf, and gloves in Mediterranean Rome.
 I packed them knowing I had a layover in Paris, and was happy to have them at my disposal here.